Skip to main content

 ]);

 • Finally, we will use RouterProvider component to render the router and pass our routes to this component using the router prop.
+It acts as the root component that connects the router logic to your React app, enabling it to handle navigation, URL changes, and rendering of the defined components for each route.

 main.jsx